northmaster/northmaster/README.md

 # [Hi, I'm North](#)
-##### I'm a Senior Developer, a passionate self-taught back-end developer, everything I learned was through hours in front of books and documentation.
+##### I'm a Developer, a passionate self-taught back-end developer, everything I learned was through hours in front of books and documentation.
 I learn very fast, and I love learning new things.
 I'm always up for any challenge and I know I'm highly qualified for whatever comes up.

 ## Technologies and Tools